adjust/cocos2dx_sdk/doc/ios/ios.md

 Adjust2dx::trackEvent(adjustEvent);
 ```

-When event occurs you should now see `Event tracked` in the logs.
+When this event is triggered, you should see `Event tracked` in the logs.

-The event instance can be used to configure the event even more before tracking
+The event instance can be used to configure the event further before tracking
 it.

 #### Track revenue